Table of Contents

 to the command line and enter the server whereip_address

-is the IP address for the server - Install Caddy in server:
+is the IP address for the server -

 Please follow the series of commands provided below to install Caddy on your server.
 We’ll also break down the purpose of each command to enhance your understanding.sudo apt install -y debian-keyring debian-archive-keyring apt-transport-https curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/gpg.key' | sudo gpg --dearmor -o /usr/share/keyrings/caddy-stable-archive-keyring.gpg curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/debian.deb.txt' | sudo tee /etc/apt/sources.list.d/caddy-stable.list sudo apt update sudo apt install caddy